Marlwood Curriculum Intent

 Each faculty and subject at Marlwood School plays a significant and deliberate role in implementing the intent of the whole school curriculum.

-Our Curriculum intent is realised through the skilful implementation of the PEPA Curriculum Map supported by the Marlwood 8 Essentials.
+Our Curriculum intent is realised through the skilful implementation of the English Curriculum Map supported by the Marlwood 8 Essentials.

-Exposure to real life places, experiences and individuals of sporting, theatrical, cultural, musical and’ spiritual’ importance are a vital component of the PEPA curriculum experience at Marlwood School.
+Exposure to real life literary experiences and professionals are a vital component of the English curriculum experience at Marlwood School.

 There are no documents to display at present.